chimera-defi/eth2-quickstart/README.md

     ```

 ## Sync and configure
+**Note: You may be able to skip this step now with checkpoint urls added**
 1. Sync prysm instantly / faster thanks to provided checkpoint files in this repo

     ```